 - R1 and R4 should be set to 128 kbps

-We can use the “show interfaces” command to view the bandwidth of the interface.
+We can use the “show interfaces” command to view the interface bandwidth.
 The figure2 display the serial interface 0/3/1 settings for Router1.
 The highlighted area displayed the configured bandwidth.
 Which is accurate to the link speed.
 We can check the bandwidth for all interfaces one by one.
 If bandwidth was over then the actual speed.
 We can adjust the bandwidth to the actual speed of the link.

 Adjusting the Interface Bandwidth